iNavFlight/inav/docs/Mixer.md

 The smix statement has the following syntax:

-`smix n SERVO_ID SIGNAL_SOURCE RATE SPEED CONDITION OPERAND_A OPERAND_B`
+`smix n SERVO_ID SIGNAL_SOURCE RATE SPEED OPERATOR OPERAND_A_TYPE OPERAND_A OPERAND_B_TYPE OPERAND_B`

-For example, `smix 0 2 0 100 0 0 0 0` will create rule number 0 assigning Stabilised Roll to the third PWM pin on the FC board will full rate and no speed limit that is always active.
+For example, `smix 0 2 0 100 0 0 0 0 0` will create rule number 0 assigning Stabilised Roll to the third PWM pin on the FC board will full rate and no speed limit that is always active.

 | id | Flight Controller Output signal sources |
 |----|-----------------|